quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 ## Current practical notes

-- sparse finite-temperature defaults choose `RationalFOE(rational_scheme="aaa")`,
+- supported only for sparse matrices at positive temperature with prescribed `PeriodicGrid(nk=...)`,
+- an omitted matrix function on that explicit sparse grid selects `RationalFOE(rational_scheme="aaa")`; automatic integration-family selection raises migration guidance,
-- dense and sparse rational paths do not expose exactly the same capabilities,
+- dense and accuracy-controlled rational integration are unsupported,
 - this is a single-node matrix-function backend, not a Brillouin-zone integration method by itself.